adaniloff/sample-git-explanation/doc/1-git.md

 ## What's next ?
 The __customer side__ !

 Now that we know a bit about the __editorial process__, let's take a look on the __customer side__.
-Which steps will have to make a man before being able to read his book ?
+Which steps will have to make a __customer__ before being able to read his book ?
 - get the book
 - read it